 CHILDHOOD FACT: Despite a life-long interest in the arts, Stacy apparently ‘failed the sewing corner’ in kindergarten.

 Coordinator, College Volunteer Engagement

-Claire oversees all of our college volunteers.
+Claire supports our corporate partnerships.
 Claire has a wealth of experience working with college students, mainly advising students preparing for service immersion programs as the Assistant Director of Fordham University’s Global Outreach program.
 She’s also worked as a Case Manager in homeless services at Miriam’s Kitchen, a social services agency in Washington, D.C. as part of her post-grad year of service with the Jesuit Volunteer Corps.
 Claire has a BA from Fordham University in Communications and Environmental Policy.
 In her free time, Claire enjoys hanging out in her neighborhood (Astoria, Queens), listening to podcasts, and (literally) running around New York City- she’ll be doing the NYC Marathon this November!